garthvh/esp8266button/README.md

 The github actions workflow is also in this repository and you can see the button presses on the issues i have created for each of my buttons.

+You will need the following settings in your arduino sketch:

+        // WiFi and GitHub Variables
+        const char* ssid = "YOUR_SSID"; // SSID For the WiFi network you want to connect to const char* password = "YOUR_PSK"; // PSK For the WiFi network you want to connect to const char* github_user = "YOUR_GITHUB_USERNAME"; // GitHub User for running action const char* github_repo = "YOUR_GITHUB_REPO"; // GitHub Repo where action lives const char* github_token = "YOUR_GITHUB_TOKEN"; // GitHub Authorization Token const char* github_workflow_id = "YOUR_WORKFLOW_YML_FILE"; // Workflow YML file name
+        const char* host = "api.github.com"; // Server from which data is to be fetched const int httpsPort = 443; // Default port for HTTPS

+You will also need to copy the YML from the action in this repository and create a new issue where the comments from the button will go.
+The issue number in the YML file should be updated to the number of the newly created issue.

 I originally built this project using the IFTTT maker channel sending text messages, and then switched to updating a github issue once text messages were no longer free.
 Since IFTTT itself is no longer free I wrote a third sketch using GitHub Actions.
 I want to replace my bespoke captive portal but have not found a plugin I like yet.

 I soldered male pins on my Huzzah, and added female headers to my Sparkfun Thing.
 The thing did not come with any headers and male headers were included with the Huzzah.